 • Other comorbid (concurrent) disease that may shorten survival

 Again, one need not meet all of these criteria in order to receive hospice care.
-If you have questions, Samaritan is available to help.
-Call our Referral Center at (800) 229-8183 to discuss a person’s specific needs or to arrange for an assessment visit.
+But, let Samaritan’s expert nurses decide.
+Call our Access Center at (800) 229-8183 to discuss your specific needs or to arrange for an assessment visit.
 Samaritan serves residents of five counties in Southern New Jersey: Burlington, Camden, Gloucester, Mercer, and Atlantic.

 Hospice care can be provided anywhere the patient resides – at home, in an assisted living facility or nursing home — or as an inpatient in a hospital or dedicated hospice center.